sharma-kk/sharma-kk.github.io/_pages/PhD project.md

 nav_order: 2
 ---

-Processes occurring in the Earth's atmosphere and ocean exhibit a wide range of spatial (a few millimeters to thousand of kilometers) and temporal (a few seconds to several decades) scales.
+Processes occurring in the Earth's atmosphere and ocean exhibit a wide range of spatial (a few millimeters to thousand of kilometers) and temporal (a few seconds to several decades) scales {% cite vallisAtmosphericOceanicFluid2017 fox-kemperNotionsMotionsOceans2018 %}.
 In both media, small-scale motions coexist and interact with large-scale circulation.
 Due to limited computational resources, however, it is practically impossible to capture all the scales in numerical simulations.
 The small scales which are not captured by the numerical models lead to errors in the prediction.
 Parameterization techniques are generally used to account for the missing effect of small scales on large scales.
 In our project, we explored the use of a parameterization technique known as `stochastic advection by Lie transport` (SALT).

-In the literature, SALT has been successfully applied to numerous geophysical fluid dynamics (GFD) equations such as the 2D Euler equation, two-layer quasi-geostrophic model, and shallow water equation.
+In the literature, SALT has been successfully applied to numerous geophysical fluid dynamics (GFD) equations such as the 2D Euler equation {% cite cotterNumericallyModelingStochastic2019}, two-layer quasi-geostrophic model {% cite cotterModellingUncertaintyUsing2020}, and shallow water equation {% cite crisanNoiseCalibrationSPDEs2023}.
 In our project, we investigated SALT's efficacy in modeling the effect of unresolved scales on the resolved scales and quantifying the uncertainty due to unresolved scales for a `coupled ocean atmosphere climate model`.

 Our results demonstrate that ensemble forecasts from the stochastic climate model exhibit good reliability.
 Comparisons between the stochastic and deterministic model forecasts, reveal that the stochastic approach consistently outperforms the deterministic one throughout the simulation period.

-The `stochastic climate model equations` are:
+The `stochastic climate model equations` are

 $$
 \begin{align*}